Using broad match

 Use broad match modifier for more control over broad match

 Adding modified broad match keywords can increase campaign clicks and conversions, while providing more precise control than broad match.
 Modified broad match lets you specify that certain broad match keyword terms, or their close variants, must appear to trigger your ad.
 Close variants include misspellings, singular/plural forms, abbreviations and acronyms, and stemmings (such as "floor" and "flooring").
 Variants don't include synonyms or related searches.

 - We suggest using a combination of two or more keyword match types to run an effective ad campaign.
 If you use broad and phrase match, for example, you'll reach a broader audience while also controlling who can see your ad.

-- If you want to make sure your ads don't show for a certain search term, add that term to your ad group or campaign as a negative keyword.
+- If you want to make sure that your ads don't show for a certain search term, add that term to your ad group or campaign as a negative keyword.

-- Pausing or deleting a keyword won't stop one of your active broad-matched keywords from "expanding" to that term.
+- Pausing or removing a keyword won't stop one of your active broad-matched keywords from "expanding" to that term.
 For example, if your ad group contains the broad-matched keywords flowers and tulips, and you pause the keyword tulips, your ads could still potentially show for the search term tulips, since it's similar to the active broad-matched keyword flowers.